Here's every 2018 Winter Olympics gold medal winner from the U.S., so far

 Kim landed two rare 1080s — three full rotations — in adding the gold medal to her multiple X Games gold medals, her multiple World Snowboard Tour titles and her dual golds in halfpipe and slopestyle at the 2016 Winter Youth Olympics.

+For Kim, where she did it was extra special — her parents are South Korean immigrants.

+"Being able to do it here, in their home country, is amazing," she said.

-Kim drew attention Feb.
+Kim drew attention of a different sort on Feb.
 11, when she tweeted that she had calmed her nerves by eating two churros, which she described as "pretty bomb."
 How calm was she?
 Between her runs in the medal round, she took time out to disclose that she wished she'd finished her breakfast sandwich.

+Anderson led the United States to its second gold medal of the 2018 Winter Olympics after she cruised to a score of 83.00 in her first run in the women's snowboard slopestyle on Sunday, repeating a feat that earned her gold at the 2014 Winter Olympics.

+In an upset, Gerard netted the United States its first 2018 Winter Olympics gold medal on Feb.
+11 (Feb.
+10 ET) when he beat out 11 other competitors in the men's snowboarding slopestyle competition.